 - Provide a point of contact on your social media pages.
-This will give users who may be experiencing accessibility issues, somewhere to turn.
+This will give users who may be experiencing accessibility issues somewhere to turn.
 It’s also a great way for people who may be interested in your product to reach you.
 Most platform bio or intro lines make it possible to include a phone number and email address.
-We recommend including both to accomodate individual accessibility needs.
+We recommend including both to accommodate individual accessibility needs.

 - Put links to your platforms on your website.
 OK, this one might too basic, but it’s good to know that those links do help people find you.
-Make certain those links are properly labeled so that they can be identified by assistive technology.
+Make certain those links are properly labeled, so that they can be identified by assistive technology.

 - If you can’t vouch for the accessibility of a third-party link, admit it.
 We understand how inaccessible most of the web world is.
 We also understand that it’s not possible for everyone to promote content that is 100% accessible.
-A simple, “This website may not be accessible” in parenthesis next to the link, is good.
+A simple, “This website may not be accessible” in parenthesis next to the link is good.
 People appreciate knowing if you don’t know.

 Further reading from WeCo’s Accessibility Blog about digital and social media accessibility:

 Other WeCo Resources

 Want to learn more about accessibility?